Skip to main content

 The Express plan is the outlier.
 A single 25 percent profit target is aggressive, and the 4 percent daily drawdown is realistic.
 The plan suits traders who want one big test on a $5K-$25K account before committing to a longer-term plan; failing Express costs less than failing a $100K Stellar 2-Step, and the 25 percent target weeds out traders who cannot sustain a high-conviction edge.

 Islamic (swap-free) account variants are available on all five models at no additional cost.
 Islamic accounts use the swap-equivalent administrative fee structure that is standard for Sharia-compliant prop accounts, with the fee disclosed at challenge purchase and capped per-position.
-This is materially more accessible than competitors that charge a 10-20 percent premium for Islamic accounts.
+This is much more accessible than competitors that charge a 10-20 percent premium for Islamic accounts.

 Deposits and Withdrawals